Trevi Fountain in Rome

 As I went back on this street I stopped for a little shopping.
 You can find some well known Italian brands, and if you are lucky, at sales.

 I know that this one is not a classic place to go to, but in every city I travel to I have a tradition of visiting its Hard Rock Cafe.
+So that is what I did after a wonderful second day of exploring Rome during my 4 days in Rome.

-Excited for a new day, although my feet were hurting a bit from the day before.
+I was excited for a new day, although my feet were hurting a bit from the day before.

 Photo tip: there is a small street that goes up the hill behind the metro station.
 You will have a better view from there!